Viglino/iconicss/README.md

 1. Each icon must be a single element
 2. Don't use extra color (just the currentColor and transparen), except for colored icons...
+3. Use relative font size units (em) to let the icon resize
-3. Color icons must have a standard icon and color must be justify (brand color)
+4. Color icons must have a standard icon and color must be justify (brand color)
-4. Avoid transform on the base element (except rotation when it applies to the whole icon)
+5. Avoid transform on the base element (except rotation when it applies to the whole icon)
-5. Use gradients sparingly (because IE don't love it)
+6. Use gradients sparingly (because IE don't love it)

 ### debug mode